On the Universality of Energy Extraction from Black Hole Spacetimes: Discussion and Conclusion

-In summary, we present the first 3D numerical simulations of spinning non-Kerr BHs, building the most extensive library of 3D GRMHD simulations to date.
-We demonstrate that the Blandford-Znajek mechanism describes relativistic jet launching for a large class of BHs using a parameterised BH metric.
-Further, we find that large degeneracies exist in both outflow efficiency as well as shadow and image sizes between Kerr and non-Kerr BHs.
+Constraining the properties of BHs, in particular their spins, is of significant importance as it provides crucial insights into BH formation and evolution over time.
+We show that large degeneracies exist in both outflow efficiency as well as shadow and image sizes between Kerr and non-Kerr BHs.
+Even for the non-Kerr models that exhibit shadow size deviations within the measured bounds from M87*, there is a large change in the jet efficiency, which could affect the 86GHz--230GHz spectral index and polarization signatures especially during flaring events \citep{Gelles:2022, Jia:2023}.
 Thus, caution should be exercised when inferring the BH spin from current horizon-scale and jet observations.
-However, even for the non-Kerr models that exhibit shadow size deviations within the measured bounds from M87*, there is a large change in the jet efficiency, which could affect the 86GHz--230GHz spectral index and polarisation signatures especially during flaring events \citep{Gelles:2022, Jia:2023}.
-Therefore, horizon-scale image structures with future high-angular resolution VLBI, together with accurate independent measurements of the BH mass (such as for M87*) and jet power, have the potential to more stringently constrain the space-time properties of supermassive BHs.